Dapivirine Ring: Product design

 The DPV Ring is a discreet HIV microbicide tool developed by IPM for vulnerable female populations.
 In 2018, South Africa faced a high adult HIV prevalence (20.4%), with 7.7 million people living with HIV.
 More than 60% of those affected are female.
-IPM aims to alleviate the disproportionate burden of females on the virulent virus across South Africa through the provision of the ring.
+IPM aims to alleviate HIV's disproportionate impact on women across South Africa through the provision of the ring.

 DPV, an HIV-1 non-nucleoside reverse transcriptase inhibitor (NNRTI), is slowly released via local intravaginal administration from the ring over the course of one month.
 The attachment and inhibition of HIV reverse transcriptase by DPV prevent HIV genome replication within the host upon initial exposure to the virus.
 Replacement of the ring is needed at the end of each month due to the dissipation of the drug component.
 The antiretroviral is also owned by IPM.

 The device is a one-size that fits all.
 It has a whitish, opaque colour with an outer diameter of 56 mm and a cross-sectional diameter of 7.7 mm.
 Injection moulding of silicone elastomers forms the shape of the ring.
 It is similar in polymeric composition, shape, and size to commercially available contraceptive or therapeutic hormonal replacement vaginal rings such as Estring and Femring.
 The silicone elastomer composition provides suitable biocompatibility and durability to the wearer.
 In-situ movement of the ring in the vagina is restricted by the muscular walls of the vagina and the cervix.
 This prevents object entry into the uterus or any accidental slip out of the device.

 Four prototypes were initially developed and tested in several clinical studies.
 There are two diffusion systems of these prototypes––a reservoir-type (Ring-001 & Ring-002) and a matrix-type (Ring-003 & Ring-004).
 Both forms differ in their drug-delivery mechanism and composition design.